mealie-recipes/mealie/docs/docs/documentation/getting-started/authentication/oidc.md

 - [Keycloak](https://www.keycloak.org/docs/latest/securing_apps/#_oidc)
 - [Okta](https://www.okta.com/openid-connect/)

+## Account Linking

+Signing in with OAuth will automatically find your account in Mealie and link to it.
+If a user does not exist in Mealie, then one will be created (if enabled), but will be unable to log in with any other authentication method.
+An admin can configure another authentication method for such a user.

 ## Provider Setup

 Before you can start using OIDC Authentication, you must first configure a new client application in your identity provider.
 Your identity provider must support the OAuth **Authorization Code** flow (with PKCE).
 The steps will vary by provider, but generally, the steps are as follows.